Chevron (NYSE:CVX) Hits New 12-Month High at $139.44

-CVX has been the topic of a number of analyst reports.
-Wells Fargo & Company raised Chevron from an “equal weight” rating to an “overweight” rating in a research report on Wednesday, January 5th.
-The Goldman Sachs Group cut their target price on Chevron from $146.00 to $142.00 and set a “neutral” rating for the company in a research note on Monday, January 31st.
-UBS Group upgraded Chevron from a “neutral” rating to a “buy” rating and set a $125.00 target price for the company in a research note on Monday, November 15th.
-Societe Generale initiated coverage on Chevron in a research note on Friday, October 22nd.
-They set a “buy” rating and a $130.00 target price for the company.
-Finally, Zacks Investment Research upgraded Chevron from a “hold” rating to a “strong-buy” rating and set a $155.00 target price for the company in a research note on Wednesday, February 2nd.
-Seven equities research analysts have rated the stock with a hold rating, eighteen have issued a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat, Chevron has a consensus rating of “Buy” and an average target price of $131.75.
+Several equities research analysts recently issued reports on the company.
+Tudor Pickering raised Chevron from a “hold” rating to a “buy” rating and set a $114.00 price target on the stock in a research report on Tuesday, November 30th.
+Bank of America upped their price target on Chevron from $150.00 to $154.00 and gave the company a “buy” rating in a research report on Monday, January 31st.
+Zacks Investment Research raised Chevron from a “hold” rating to a “strong-buy” rating and set a $155.00 price target on the stock in a research report on Wednesday, February 2nd.
+Morgan Stanley upped their price target on Chevron from $155.00 to $166.00 and gave the company an “overweight” rating in a research report on Tuesday, January 25th.
+Finally, Raymond James upped their price target on Chevron from $137.00 to $155.00 and gave the company an “outperform” rating in a research report on Tuesday, January 18th.
+Seven investment analysts have rated the stock with a hold rating, eighteen have assigned a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus price target of $131.75.

 The company also recently announced a quarterly dividend, which will be paid on Thursday, March 10th.
-Shareholders of record on Wednesday, February 16th will be given a dividend of $1.42 per share.
+Stockholders of record on Wednesday, February 16th will be given a $1.42 dividend.
+This is an increase from Chevron’s previous quarterly dividend of $1.34.
+This represents a $5.68 annualized dividend and a dividend yield of 4.09%.
 The ex-dividend date is Tuesday, February 15th.
-This represents a $5.68 annualized dividend and a dividend yield of 4.10%.
-This is a boost from Chevron’s previous quarterly dividend of $1.34.
-Chevron’s dividend payout ratio (DPR) is currently 65.85%.
+Chevron’s dividend payout ratio (DPR) is 65.85%.

-In related news, VP Rhonda J. Morris sold 9,400 shares of the company’s stock in a transaction on Friday, November 26th.
-The shares were sold at an average price of $114.06, for a total value of $1,072,164.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Pierre R. Breber sold 18,500 shares of the business’s stock in a transaction on Wednesday, February 9th.
-The stock was sold at an average price of $138.00, for a total transaction of $2,553,000.00.
+In other news, CFO Pierre R. Breber sold 18,500 shares of Chevron stock in a transaction that occurred on Wednesday, February 9th.
+The shares were sold at an average price of $138.00, for a total value of $2,553,000.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, VP R. Hewitt Pate sold 300 shares of the business’s stock in a transaction that occurred on Tuesday, January 18th.
+The shares were sold at an average price of $130.00, for a total transaction of $39,000.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 586,582 shares of company stock worth $75,879,165 in the last ninety days.
+Over the last three months, insiders sold 586,582 shares of company stock worth $75,879,165.
 0.28% of the stock is currently owned by insiders.

 About Chevron (NYSE:CVX)